apprunjs/apprun-docs/docs/strong-typing.md

 AppRun Component is like a scoped AppRun application.
 It also has three parts: _state_, _view_, and _update_.

 AppRun Component is a generic class.
 We create our components by extending the AppRun Component class.
-We can add the state type and events type to the Component class, as well as to the view function and update tuple to make the component strongly typed so that TypeScript can provide IntelliSense and type validation while we are coding.
+We can add the state type and events type to the Component class, as well as to the view function, and update the tuple to make the component strongly typed so that TypeScript can provide IntelliSense and type validation while we are coding.

 ![Typed State and Type Event Names in Component](https://cdn-images-1.medium.com/max/1600/1*RY-DEfVgOjj_clIEW4HeTA.png)